SirDigbyChickenCezar/SirDigbyChickenCezar.github.io/cv.md

 Work Experience
 ---------------
 **2018 - 2019 Science Teacher**
 *Teaching between 10 - 16 hours of Biology/Physics/Chemistry at GCSE and A-level.
-While not strictly related to coding, the experience taught me:*
+While a departure from coding, the experience taught me:*

 - Effective organization and note-keeping.
 I ended the year with robust Trello boards seamlessly integrated to